nobrainX2/comfyUI-customDia/README.md

 The original Dia API has been **slightly modified** to support **multi-channel audio inputs**.
 This allows for stereo files or tensors provided directly by ComfyUI nodes.

+an extra node has been added to retime the output audio.
+See the example for usage (pitch preservation requires an extra package: librosa It's not in the requirements.txt to avoir intalling it for users who don't need that extra function)

 ## Usage

 This is an **output node**, meaning it can be used standalone and queued without connections.